DutsAndrew/library-app/README.md

 New Update 11/11/22:

 Revisiting this project was fun.
 I gave a fresh update from basic HTML, CSS, and JS to React Typescript with Firebase as a backend.
 All "books" are saved to each user that creates an account.
 On the backend I have security features that only give users access to THEIR books.
 This being my first time experimenting with a backend, I'm excited to learn more and eventually get to NodeJS.
+In addition, I wrote very extensive client-side form validation with RegEx and JS form checks.

 Original Design Process 05/21/22: